Applied Psychology

 Cognitive and behavioural skills training for performance enhancement

-Understanding the rules and being physically capable on the sports field is essential.
-Achieving in sports requires cognitive and behavioural skills, including goal setting, imagery and performance planning, and implementing attention and control strategies.
-Knowing how to achieve focus and flow is also important.
+Achieving in sports requires cognitive and behavioural skills.
+These include goal setting, making use of visualisation and imagery, performance planning, and implementing attention and control strategies.
+Knowing how to focus and move into flow is also essential.

 Building confidence is a key focus, which involves mastering emotional regulation skills to help cope with the ups and downs of winning and losing and perhaps not achieving the desired outcome of a race or competition.